8 steps to take NOW to prepare for your next job

 But hey – with hiring up and job satisfaction among millennials looking pretty bleak, now might be a good time to keep an eye out for greener pastures.

-Take these 8 steps now to make sure you’ve got everything in order for whenever you do decide to make your next career move, and if you want in-depth lessons and a community of accountability to help each step along the way, join our totally free Pre-Game Your Career Change Challenge, sponsored by Rent the Runway!
+Take these 8 steps now to make sure you’ve got everything in order for whenever you do decide to make your next career move, and if you want even more in-depth lessons and interactive exercises to help with this, check out my $25 PreGame Your Career Change course for even more!

 1: Clarify your goals & audience

 Before you sit down to write your resume or polish up your online presence, pause and consider these two fundamentals of strategic communication: what are your goals and who is your audience?

 Are you angling for a promotion?
 A raise?
 A new job?
 A total career shift altogether?
 Keep your eye on the prize throughout the next 7 steps.

 If you’re feeling pulled in a million different directions (hello, fellow multi-passionate people!
 I see you!) or are feeling ambivalent about which path to start down, do some deep reflection with a self-assessment tool like the Levo Thinking Talents App or the Bossed Up LifeTracker.